 Kimberly Faith: Yeah.
 They tied up

-John McLarty: I think the priest could I think they would tie a rope to the priest if he did something wrong.
-Right.
-So it’s this very unique entering into the presence of God.
+John McLarty: I think the priest could, I think they would tie a rope to the priest if he did something wrong.

 Kimberly Faith: Right.